US senators reach deal on Biden's infrastructure bill | DW | 02.08.2021

-Ten key Senators and their staff labored over the weekend to produce 2,700 pages of bill, which will soon be subject to the amendment process, where Senators try to add or remove sections within it.
+Ten key senators and their staff labored over the weekend to produce 2,700 pages of the bill, which will soon be subject to the amendment process, where senators try to add or remove sections within it.

 "We haven't done a large, bipartisan bill of this nature in a long time,'' Schumer said, vowing that a final vote could be held "in a matter of days.''